eduvpn/eduvpn.org/pages/about.md

 In 2015, eduVPN started as a project at the Dutch research and education network [SURFnet](https://surfnet.nl/).
-SURFnet continues to play a leading role in the project, but now eduVPN is deployed in a number of countries including Denmark, Germany, Norway, Ukraine, Uganda and Australia.
+SURFnet continues to play a leading role in the project, but now eduVPN is deployed in a number of countries:
+Australia, Denmark, Finland, France, Germany, The Netherlands, Norway, Pakistan, Uganda and Ukraine!

 eduVPN is currently a program under the
 [Commons Conservancy](https://commonsconservancy.org/), a non-for-profit